What Makes the Best Care Nursing Home? Discussed by Bristol Care Homes

 Feedback and Complaints

-A quality and caring care home will have a robust and clear feedback and complaints procedure which is well documented and communicated to residents, families and the staff as feedback is important to them to ensure changes are made when needed.
+A caring care home, with the highest level of quality, will have a robust and clear feedback and complaints procedure that is well documented and communicated to residents, families and the staff as feedback is important to them to ensure changes are made when needed.
+A high standard of care home encourages feedback.

 - How are the residents and families encouraged to give feedback, when and how often